pnkraemer/probdiffeq/docs/quickstart/easy_example.md

 ```python
 impl.select("dense", ode_shape=(1,))
 ```
+But don't worry, this configuration does not make the library any less light-weight.
+It merely affects the shapes of the arrays describing means and covariances of Gaussian random variables, and assigns functions that know how to manipulate those parameters.

 Configuring a probabilistic IVP solver is a little more involved than configuring your favourite Runge-Kutta method: we must choose a prior distribution and a correction scheme, then we put them together as a filter or smoother, wrap everything into a solver, and (finally) make the solver adaptive.